danbev/learning-crypto/notes/oci-image-spec.md

 to refer to this file.
 If the file is updated the path does not change but the contents does.
 This is pretty obvious, but when we think about images, which are immutable, having paths like this does not really make sense.
-Instead we identify content using a digest (hash the content) of the content.
+Instead we identify content using a digest (hash) of the content.
 When the content changes so does the digest.
 So we will see these hashes/digests instead of file names/paths.
-Content is specified using [Content Descriptors](#content-descriptors).
+Content is specified using
+[Content Descriptors](#content-descriptors).

 ### Content Descriptors
 These are unique pointers to a particular content of an image.
-These include the type of the content, digest which identifies the content , and it has a size.
+These include the `type` of the content, `digest` which identifies the content , and it has a `size`.

 * The type is specified using the `mediaType` property.
 * The digest is specified using the digest property.